tanaikech/ggsrun/help/README.md

 You can convert only from Google Docs Files (spreadsheet, slide, documentation and so on).
 For example, you cannot convert image files and text data.

-When you download project files which are standalone script and container-bound script, you can use the option of ``--raw``.
+- When you download project files which are standalone script and container-bound script, you can use the option of ``--raw``.
 You can download raw files of project by this.
+- When you download a project file, when you use the option ``--zip`` or ``-zip``, you can download the prject as a zip file.
+This zip file has all scripts in the project.
+This option was added at v1.5.0.

 ~~~bash
 $ ggsrun d -i fileId -r